wp-plugins/contact-form-manager/readme.txt

 = 10.
 Site Admin is not receiving any mail using the contact form =

-In the contact form 'Mail to site admin' section, you need to add the 'from email' address.
-Since you want the message from your users email id, we are using the code of the user email here.
+While editing the 'Mail to site admin' section of a contact form, you need to specify the 'from email' address.
+Since you want the message from your visitor's email id, we are using the code of the user email here.
 The code is something like [email-2].

-But in some server, they don't allow to send emails with from addresses that are outside the server domain.
+But in some servers, they don't allow to send emails with from addresses that are outside the server domain.
 So in such conditions, you need to add your own email address with the same domain extension of your server in the 'from email' section.

 More questions ?
 [Drop a mail](http://xyzscripts.com/members/support/ "XYZScripts Support") and we shall get back to you with the answers.

 == Screenshots ==

-1. This is the form configuration page.
+1. This is the contact form configuration page.
 2. This is a sample contact form.

 == Changelog ==